What is Food Insecurity?

 UMass Amherst is addressing this serious matter through several Food Security Initiatives:

 The supplemental meal swipe program provides immediate assistance to any UMass undergraduate student experiencing food insecurity.
+The plan is not intended for students who have an active meal plan with current meals available.
 To activate the meals, log into SPIRE and activate the supplemental meal option under the main menu, finance tab; three days of meals automatically loaded to your U-Card; meal swipes can be used in any of the dining commons on campus.
+Once activated, your meals expire in 3 days and the Dean of Students office will be notified and reach out to you with additional resources.
 For instruction, reference our How-To Guide HERE.

 The plan was developed in collaboration with student groups is set to start in fall 2019, is priced below the current unlimited meal plan—the lower cost plan does not have the Dining Dollars or guest passes as with the other Unlimited plans; a cost savings to students and allows a greater number of students access to the Dining Commons-- and will allow students unlimited access to the Dining Commons; students can eat in at the all you care to eat or use the grab and go to take food out of the commons.